Kartikgc9/Cloudburst-Prediction-using-GAF-and-CNN/README.md

 These files can be used to reproduce the results reported in the research paper.
 The code is written in Python and uses popular libraries such as TensorFlow and Keras.
 The repository can be easily cloned and the code can be run on any machine with the required dependencies installed.

 We hope that this research will contribute to the development of more accurate and efficient methods for monitoring and predicting cloudburst events, which can help to mitigate the impact of these natural disasters on the communities in Uttarakhand, India.

+Note:- Since, The Training code shuffles the data and then splits it. the result for newly trained model could vary